kogakure/website-11ty-stefanimhoff.de/src/posts/2021/boring-phone.md

 Unfortunately, it’s also a big stinking pile of garbage.
 With the ongoing culture war, everybody is just yelling at each other.

 I could decide to ignore it, but as _Pericles_ said, <q>just because you do not take an interest in politics doesn’t mean politics won’t take an interest in you</q>.
 I would like to keep an eye at least sometimes on what’s going on to be able to assess threats and defend against them.
-And as news are _obviously_ biased and unreliable for a while now I’d rather read and research the facts and make up my mind on my own than reading the interpretation of some 20-something social activist without a journalism degree at one of those _media outlets_.
+And as news are _obviously_ biased and unreliable for a while now I’d rather read and research the facts and make up my mind on my own than read the interpretation of some 20-something social activist without a journalism degree at one of those _media outlets_.

 I came up with a clever idea: I divided my Twitter into **two** accounts.
 One channel is public and I follow friends, co-workers, industry news, and intellectuals.
 The other channel is private and I follow political influencers, on-the-street journalists, commentators, and cultural thinkers.